Use the filters below to help find the best tree for your planting site. Click on each of the filters to learn more about them.

 Yes

-Naturalization area: Primarily intended to provide wildlife habitat, ecological restoration, and ecosystem services. | Open Spaces.
-Includes commercial, industrial, and educational campuses, as well as municipal parks. | Residential area: Select this option if you're planting on your own property (like your backyard), or if you're an organization planting trees in a residential area. | Lowland Naturalization: Primary lowland or poorly drained, organic soils
+Open Spaces.
+Includes commercial, industrial, and educational campuses, as well as municipal parks. | Highway.
+Includes sites that are open spaces along major highways, and expressways.
+Typically high salt content, and very long maintenance of the trees. | Residential area: Select this option if you're planting on your own property (like your backyard), or if you're an organization planting trees in a residential area. | Wide Median or Boulevard.
+Typically, a divider between two roads, with a small width of 1 to 3 m, or a boulevard between a roadway and a sidewalk. | Upland Naturalization: Primarily upland or well drained to shallow sites

-0 - 10 m
+0 - 10 m3

 Full sun: At least 6 hours of direct sunlight every day during the growing season. | Partial sun: Less than 6 hours of direct sunlight or filtered light for most of the day.